BONURI/dsi202/README.md

 6. Check and manage the status of your listed rooms through your profile page.

 ### Landlords user story 2:
-**As a landlord**, I want to provide detailed information about the rooms, such as room size, furniture, and rental price, so that tenants can have complete information before contacting me.
+Landlords can provide detailed information about the room, such as room size, furniture, and rental price, so that tenants receive complete and accurate information.
 ### User Steps:
 1. Log in as a landlord.
 2. Add a new room with details